frozin01/Web-Flask/README.md

-# web-flask
+# Web-Flask

-A simple web application built with Flask.
+Web application built with Flask.

 ## Table of Contents